AmdSampsa/container-juggle/vscode.md

 Choose a container and now you are in a VSCode that runs inside the container.
 You still need to install (again) all your plugins in the container VSCode.

+### Interactive debugging in CONTAINER

+VSCode debugging works on the basis of a `launch.json` file.
+We provide a nice one for rocm and python debugging, see it in [shared/launch.json](shared/launch.json).

+If you follow the tutorial in the main readme file, that file is already in the correct place in your container.
+In VSCode menus, you can choose to edit it and launch debugging session using it.